rlk/sht/README.md

 ## Examples

 This segment of code shows the basic usage of the API for analysis.
-A square floating point source image with power-of-two size is read from a file and a floating point destination buffer is allocated.
+A square source image with power-of-two size is read from a file and a floating point destination buffer is allocated.
 A double precision SHT object is instanced with the desired degree and image parameters supplied to the constructor.
 The spatial domain input is set and the analysis is performed.
 Finally, the frequency domain output is acquired and written to a file.
 Synthesis is similar.

     src = image_read_float("input.tif", &w, &h, &c, &b);